 It also allows the college to expand its Prison Program from a small ministry operating with volunteers to an educational program that provides incarcerated adults with a sustainable and affordable means to earn a degree in preparation for their release.
-Currently we offer programs for two institutions within the Georgia Department of Corrections - the Wheeler Correctional Facility in the county just west of the college's Mount Vernon campus and Johnson State Prison in Wrightsville, an hour north of the college.
+Currently we offer programs for five institutions within the Georgia Department of Corrections - Coffee Correctional Facility in Nicholls, Emanuel Women's Facility in Swainsboro, Johnson State Prison in Wrightsville, Telfair State Prison in McRae-Helena, and Wheeler Correctional Facility in Alamo.